 Faith Severn comes from a high-society family with a dark past.
 Her aunt Vera was convicted of murdering Eden, Vera’s very own sister, and sentenced to death.
 Vera and Eden were especially close, but when Eden demanded custody of Vera’s son, who claimed to be neglected, their relationship turned bitter and violent.
 Years later, when a journalist sheds light on disturbing secrets about the murder and the prominent family, Faith is shocked and begins to question everything she knows about her ancestry.

 Kimberly McCreight’s debut novel begins with the devastating suicide of Amelia, an honor student at the prestigious high school Grace Hall.
 Her mother, Kate, is crushed by the loss but attempts to regain some semblance of normalcy by returning to work.
-But when she receives a cryptic text, any possibility at returning to her previous life is gone forever.
+But when she receives a cryptic text, any possibility of returning to her previous life is gone forever.
 The text is short and to the point: It says that Amelia didn’t commit suicide.
 Reconstructing Amelia is a mother’s harrowing journey to uncover the sinister secrets that lead to her daughter’s tragic death.